gutenbergtools/ebookmaker-web/README.md

 ```

 Create a crontab to clean up the contents of `$tmpdir`, periodically deleting
 directories and files older than a certain period of time (eg 3 days).
+For example,

+10 5 * * * /usr/bin/touch /data/htdocs/ebookmaker/cache/index.htm ; /usr/bin/find /data/htdocs/ebookmaker/cache/ -ctime +3 -name '*' -print | /usr/bin/xargs /bin/rm -rf {} \;

+Note that the empty index.htm is so the web server will not expose the entire
+cache directory tree.